yanghang8612/solc/docs/security-considerations.rst

   to move Trx without creating a message call.
 One way is to simply "mine to" the contract address and the second way is using ``selfdestruct(x)``.

-- If a contract receives Ether (without a function being called), either the :ref:`receive Ether <receive-ether-function>` or the :ref:`fallback <fallback-function>` function is executed.
+- If a contract receives Trx (without a function being called), either the :ref:`receive Trx <receive-ether-function>` or the :ref:`fallback <fallback-function>` function is executed.
   If it does not have a receive nor a fallback function, the Ether will be rejected (by throwing an exception).
 During the execution of one of these functions, the contract can only rely on the "gas stipend" it is passed (2300 gas) being available to it at that time.
 This stipend is not enough to modify storage (do not take this for granted though, the stipend might change with future hard forks).
-To be sure that your contract can receive Ether in that way, check the gas requirements of the receive and fallback functions (for example in the "details" section in Remix).
+To be sure that your contract can receive Trx in that way, check the gas requirements of the receive and fallback functions (for example in the "details" section in Remix).